 FREQUENTLY ASKED QUESTIONS

 - What is Visit Winston-Salem doing in response to the Coronavirus (COVID-19) threat?
 Visit Winston-Salem is reinforcing recommended measures on appropriate hygiene standards and following the guidance of the Centers for Disease Control and Prevention, the World Health Organization, and local health authorities.
-Although the CDC has stated the threat of the COVID-19 in the United States remains low, we encourage our area tourism partners, residents, and visitors to take any relevant preventative measures.

 - What is the risk of contracting Coronavirus (COVID-19) for visitors to Winston-Salem?
 Specific information on Coronavirus (COVID-19) is available on the WHO and CDC websites, including risk assessment and travel advice.
 We and our travel industry partners take our standards for hygiene and cleanliness seriously.
 We are encouraging everyone to follow the guidelines of the global and local health authorities and to take relevant health and safety measures.

 - What should be done if a visitor expresses concern that they may have contracted Coronavirus?
 You should consult with a medical professional and/or seek medical assistance promptly.
 For the latest information, North Carolinians should visit www.ncdhhs.gov/coronavirus and the Coronavirus Disease 2019 section of the Centers for Disease Control and Prevention (CDC) website.
 Information for health care professionals and local health can be found here.

 If you have specific questions or concerns related to coronavirus, call 866-462-3821 for more information.
 In the event of an emergency, please call 9-1-1.
 You can also submit questions online by selecting Chat at www.ncpoisoncontrol.org.